a-slide/pyDNA/README.md

-DNA-tools
+pyDNA
 =========

-Collection of Utilities and Wrapper for DNA sequence manipulation
+Collection of python Utilities and Wrapper for DNA / NGS data manipulation